BernardinoR/Mastodonte-CRM/replit.md

 ## Overview

-CRM Mastodonte is a wealth management platform designed for financial consultants (advisors) and their operational assistants.
-The system centralizes client relationship management through a structured workflow: Client → Meeting → Task.
-The platform provides a 360-degree client view, meeting history tracking, and Kanban-based task management to ensure operational efficiency and corporate memory retention.
+CRM Mastodonte is a wealth management platform for financial consultants and their operational assistants.
+It centralizes client relationship management via a Client → Meeting → Task workflow, offering a 360-degree client view, meeting history, and Kanban-based task management.
+The platform aims to boost operational efficiency and maintain corporate memory.

 ## User Preferences